vlitzke/kitchenflies/walkthrough/1_setup/README.md

 # Creating a sample file

-This will prove useful if you want to run your samples on the cluster and want to loop through all of them.
+This will prove useful if you want to run your samples on the cluster and want to loop through all of them (by using an array).

 | Sample ID |
 | --- |